sam-tredgett/go-interpreter/README.md

 ## In progress:
     - Extending data types to include strings, arrays and HashMaps
-    - Implementing rudimentary Garbage Collecition
+    - Implementing rudimentary Garbage Collection